Questions & Answers

 Clean energy

-Wind energy is considered clean energy since its electrical production does not generate any greenhouse gases, effluent, waste or environmental pollution.
-At the end of 2019, the cumulative wind power capacity in service in France was 16.6 GW (16,600 MW).
-It covers the electricity needs of more than 7 million households each year.
+Wind energy is considered a clean energy since its electrical production does not generate any greenhouse gases, effluent, waste or pollution of the environment.
+At the end of 2019, the cumulative wind power in service in France was 16.6 GW (16,600 MW).
+It covers the electrical needs of more than 7 million homes each year.
 In total, more than 1,450 wind farms are installed throughout France.
-They alone produced the equivalent of 6.3% of France's electricity production (34.1 TWh).
+They alone produced the equivalent of 6.3% of French electricity production (34.1 TWh).

-What are the differences between onshore and offshore wind?
+What are the differences between onshore wind power and offshore wind power?

-Offshore, the wind is both stronger and more constant than inland.
-Compared to onshore wind, offshore wind offers greater electrical generating capacity because more turbines can be installed and they are larger and therefore more powerful.
+Off the coast, the wind is both stronger and more constant than inland.
+Compared to onshore wind power, offshore wind power offers greater electricity production capacity because it is possible to install more and larger wind turbines, therefore more powerful.

-Offshore wind energy must take into account the specificities of the marine environment.
-There are many issues at stake, particularly in the design of wind turbines, foundations and in the operation phase.
-These are two modes of production based on a common resource: wind, but whose engineering presents significant differences.
+Offshore wind power must take into account the specificities of the marine environment.
+The challenges are multiple, particularly in the design of wind turbines, foundations and during the operational phase.
+These are therefore two modes of production based on a common resource: wind, but whose engineering presents significant differences.

-Compared to its European neighbors, France is currently lagging far behind in terms of offshore wind energy.
-Five countries account for more than 98% of the European offshore wind energy market (21,767 MW).
+Compared to its European neighbors, France is today very late in terms of offshore wind power.
+5 countries account for more than 98% of the European offshore wind market (21,767 MW).
 These are the United Kingdom, Germany, Belgium, Denmark and the Netherlands.
-The United Kingdom alone is home to nearly half of Europe's installed offshore wind capacity (9,945 MW).
-At the end of 2019, the total installed wind capacity in Europe was 22,069 MW.
+The United Kingdom alone hosts almost half of European offshore wind capacity (9,945 MW).
+At the end of 2019, the total wind capacity installed in Europe was 22,069 MW.

 United Kingdom 1 764 9 945